kavindupath/CSCI927_taskE-F/README.md

 ### Steps to Execute the Microservice

 1. **Clone the Application**
-   - Clone the repository to your local machine using the following command:
+   - Clone the repository to your local machine

 2. **Create MongoDB Cluster**
    - Set up a MongoDB cluster on MongoDB Atlas or any other cloud service.